acenet-arc/cloud_from_a_to_z/_episodes/security-updates.md

 > ## Automating Upgrades
-> It is possible to setup upgrades to happen automatically, but this is beyond the scope of this course.
-You are encouraged to the [Ubuntu automatic updates](https://help.ubuntu.com/lts/serverguide/automatic-updates.html) page describing how to enable automatic updates.
+> It is possible to setup upgrades to happen automatically, but this is beyond the scope of this workshop.
+You are encouraged to look at the [Ubuntu automatic updates](https://help.ubuntu.com/lts/serverguide/automatic-updates.html) page describing how to enable automatic updates.
 {: .callout}